CALL FOR PARTICIPATION:

 Your submission can take as little as 15 minutes to complete, the maximum time spent depends on the detail of your description(s) and how many issues you wish to propose.
 Please note the following:

-- Proposed issues will be welcomed from everyone, but those whose issues are well crafted or which are prioritised will be invited to participate in further discussions (remotely and online).
+- Proposed issues will be welcomed from everyone, but well crafted issues will increase chances of a contributor being invited to participate in further discussions (remotely and online).
 Participants involved in these later stages will be offered authorship on any resultant publication(s).

 - All those who submit issues will be acknowledged in a contributor list, unless they wish to remain anonymous.